go-redis/docs/docs/index.md

 ## PubSub

 go-redis allows to publish messages and subscribe to channels.
-It automatically handles reconnects.
+It also automatically handles reconnects.

 To publish a message: